nyudlts/ultraviolet/docs/SETUP.md

     sudo dnf install libxml2-devel xmlsec1-devel xmlsec1-openssl-devel libtool-ltdl-devel
     ```
     - MacOS

+    **IMPORTANT**: Upgrade of xmlsec1 to version 1.3.0 introduced a breaking bug.
+You might need to use [a work around](https://github.com/xmlsec/python-xmlsec/issues/254) to complete your installation.
     ```sh
     xcode-select --install
     brew upgrade
     brew install libxml2 libxmlsec1
     ```
-    IMPORTANT: Upgrade of xmlsec1 to version 1.3.0 introduced an issue described [here](https://github.com/xmlsec/python-xmlsec/issues/254).
-You might need to use a work around
-    described at the provided link to complete your installation.

 > From the InvenioRDM documentation: During Setup and Installation we start these services, but you can also just as well use externally hosted options for these: